hfitzsim/hfitzsim/README.md

 - 👋 Hi, I’m @hfitzsim.
 Welcome to my GitHub!
-- 👩🏻‍💻 I’m a grad student at BU working towards my MS in Computer Info Systems and concentrating in Web App Development.
+- 👩🏻‍💻 I’m a grad student at BU working towards my MS in Computer Info Systems/Web App Development.
 - 💞️ Thank you for visiting!
 Please feel free to reach out at hannahfitzsimmons@gmail.com with any questions.

 <!---